digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ### Overview

-[Digital Mobius](https://github.com/Qovery/digital-mobius) is an open source project written in the `Go` language which can automatically recycle unhealthy nodes from a `DigitalOcean Kubernetes` cluster (DOKS).
+[Digital Mobius](https://github.com/Qovery/digital-mobius) is an open source project written in the `Go` language which can automatically recycle unhealthy nodes from a `DigitalOcean Kubernetes` cluster (aka `DOKS`).

 ### How it Works

-The logic inside the application is watching for nodes that are in an unhealthy state at a regular interval specified by the user.
-As described in the official `Kubernetes` documentation, a node is considered to be unhealthy if the [Node Condition](https://kubernetes.io/docs/concepts/architecture/nodes/#condition) is set to `Ready` and the status to `False` or `Unknown`. `Digital Mobius` looks for the `Unknown` status which is a result of the master node not being able to communicate with the worker node via the `kubelet`.
+The logic inside the application is watching for `DOKS` cluster nodes that are in an unhealthy state at a regular interval specified by the user.
+As described in the official `Kubernetes` documentation, a `node` is considered to be `unhealthy` if the [Node Condition](https://kubernetes.io/docs/concepts/architecture/nodes/#condition) is set to `Ready` and the status to `False` or `Unknown`. `Digital Mobius` looks for the `Unknown` status which is a result of the `master node` not being able to communicate with the worker node via the `kubelet`.
 It also provides a user configurable flag that specifies how much time has to pass before an unhealthy node needs to be recycled.
-If all the conditions enumerated previously are met then the affected node(s) will be re-created.
-It does so via a call to the DigitalOcean's Kubernetes [Delete Kubernetes Node](https://docs.digitalocean.com/reference/api/api-reference/#operation/delete_kubernetes_node) `REST API`.
+If all the conditions enumerated earlier are met then the affected node(s) will be re-created.
+It does so via a call to the [Delete Kubernetes Node](https://docs.digitalocean.com/reference/api/api-reference/#operation/delete_kubernetes_node) `REST API` provided by `DigitalOcean`.

 Below is a simplified diagram showing how `Digital Mobius` checks the worker node(s) state: